sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 ### <a name="add-your-public-ssh-key"></a> 2.
 Add your public SSH key

-To complete the setup for your HPC Cloud account, you need to **add an SSH public key to your profile**.
+To complete the setup for your HPC Cloud account, you need to **add a Secure Shell (SSH) public key to your profile**.
 This is a one-time task.

+First, you need an SSH public/private key pair.
+In the previous session "Introduction to UNIX" of this Compute Track you created this key pair.

 <i class="fa fa-apple" aria-hidden="true"></i>
 <i class="fa fa-linux" aria-hidden="true"></i>
 <i class="fa fa-windows" aria-hidden="true"></i>

-* First, read about SSH and public keys on the [private/public keys](/SSHkey) page.<br />
+* Read about SSH and public keys on the [private/public keys](/SSHkey) page.<br />
 If you are already familiar with SSH public keys, you can skip reading this page.
 * You need a private/public key pair, usually stored in your `~/.ssh/` directory.
 Create one now if needed.
-* Check with the command `ls ~/.ssh`: you should see files `id_rsa` and `id_rsa.pub`.
+* Check with the command `ls ~/.ssh`; you should see the files `id_rsa` and `id_rsa.pub`.

-Next, you will copy the public SSH key (`id_rsa.pub`) to the UI while keeping the matching private key (`id_rsa`) safe in your laptop.
+Next, you need to copy the public SSH key (`id_rsa.pub`) to the UI.
+The matching private key (`id_rsa`) stays safe in your laptop.

 * Copy the content of your **public** SSH key to the clipboard (for example, by doing `cat ~/.ssh/id_rsa.pub`, then selecting and copying all the text).
 * Go to the [UI](https://ui.hpccloud.surfsara.nl/) and select *<i class="fa fa-cog"></i> Settings* from the *buddy* icon  <i class="fa fa-user"></i>.
 * Locate the section _Public SSH Key_ and click on the blue edit icon <i class="fa fa-pencil-square-o" style="color:#0098c3;"></i>.
 * Paste the content of your public SSH key file into the text box.
 * There is no _Save_ button; click outside the text box to complete your action.
-* Briefly check the contents of the Public SSH Key box against your public key and verify they match: it should start with `ssh-rsa AAAAB`...
+* Briefly check the contents of the text box against your public key and verify they match: it should start with `ssh-rsa AAAAB`...

 ### <a name="my-first-vm"></a>3.
 My first VM